HeveaConnect/django-assignment-take-home/README.md

 - ONLY an ADMIN can add, edit, or remove products.
 - A SHOPPER can add and remove a product to their cart.
 - A SHOPPER can complete their respective cart as an order.
-- A SHOPPER can retreive their PENDING order.
+- A SHOPPER can retreive their ORDERED order.
-- ONLY an ADMIN can retreive all PENDING order.
+- ONLY an ADMIN can retreive all ORDERED order.
-- ONLY an ADMIN can mark a PENDING order as DELIVERED.
+- ONLY an ADMIN can mark a ORDERED order as DELIVERED.
 - A product has a name, price, and description.
 - A cart has multiple products.
-- An order has multiple products, "PENDING" or "DELIVERED" states.
+- An order has multiple products, "ORDERED" or "DELIVERED" state.
 - A user has a ADMIN or SHOPPER type.

 ## Tasks